-When fires occur, they also tend to burn very hot, can release flammable and toxic gases and can be difficult for firefighters to extinguish. Â
+If damaged or used incorrectly, lithium-ion batteries can overheat, catch fire or even explode.
+When fires occur, they burn at extremely high temperatures, release flammable and toxic gases and are notoriously difficult for firefighters to extinguish.

 There are several ways to reduce the risk of fires involving lithium-ion batteries and devices.
 Keep these safety tips in mind when using, charging or storing items that use lithium-ion batteries: